 (1) Object boundaries and sites move when their material host moves, and they change shape or size when their material host changes shape or size.

-(2) Spatial regions are by definition at rest relative to the pertinent coordinate frame.
+(2) Spatial regions are, by definition, at rest relative to the pertinent coordinate frame.

-2.1.2.2.1 Zero-dimensional spatial region
+zero-dimensional spatial region

 a(zero-dimensional spatial region)[Elucidation: A zero-dimensional spatial region is a point in space.
 [037-001]]